microsoft/language-server-protocol/protocol.md

 }
 ```

-#### <a name="initialized"></a>Initialized Notification
+>#### New: <a name="initialized"></a>Initialized Notification

->**New:** The initialized notification is sent from the client to the server after the client is fully initialized and is able to listen to arbritary requests and notifications sent from the server.
+The initialized notification is sent from the client to the server after the client is fully initialized and is able to listen to arbritary requests and notifications sent from the server.

 _Notification_
 * method: 'initialized'